Showing all 31 results

 Melissa officinalis.
 Perennial.

-You might ask why we love strange names, & we’re not sure why but we do.
-To translate/ contextualize this tongue twister of a name is a delight.
+You might ask why we love strange names, and we’re not sure why but we do.
+To translate/contextualize this tongue twister of a name is a delight.
 Quedlinburg is a town located in Germany north of the Harz mountains in Saxony-Anhalt.
 “Niederliegende” translates from German as procumbent, which is a botanical adjective meaning, “growing along the ground without setting forth roots.”
-This is interesting as we’ve observed this variety to be more upright & stretched out than others.
+This is interesting as we’ve observed this variety to be more upright and stretched out than others.

 Out of Stock

 Common edible and medicinal herb native to Europe.
 Marshmallow has many medicinal uses which include treating stomach acid, aching muscles, insect bites, and dry coughs.
 Leaves can be eaten raw but taste better cooked, especially good for thickening soups as it is related to okra.
 Marshmallows of campfire and s’mores fame were once made by drying the root, grinding it into a powder, and then making the powder into a paste and roasting.
 Water left over from cooking any part of the plant makes a good egg-white substitute.
 Tea can be made from the flower or root.
 Grows to 4 feet.
 Naturalizes easily, but seeds benefit from some cold to germinate.
 One way to get good germination is to sow directly in garden soil in early spring.